Pueblo Transit

 Pueblo Transit is the public transportation operator for the metro area of Pueblo, Colorado.
-Formed in 1971 after a previous public-private transportation alliance went bankrupt, the agency provides eleven routes.
+Formed in 1971 after a previous public-private transportation alliance went bankrupt, the agency provides thirteen routes.
 In 2008, the organization made it so all buses were equipped with electronic fare collection boxes, which are designed to encourage more ridership by avoiding the exact-fare requirement of most transit systems.